Reports and Dashboards

 In the selection area (A) a class is provided (fx Findings, Events, Interventions) to narrow down the list of Activities.
 Then the sub-class is provided (fx Numeric Finding, Categoric Finding etc), group and finally sub-group.

 Note: specifying a sub-group will display all the individual activities in the histogram as individual bars.
-The hight of the bar indicates the number of instances for the activity.
+The height of the bar indicates the number of instances for the activity.

 The "Number of activities" histogram (B) updates with the concrete numbers when you filter the activities.